YordanGeorgiev/qto/doc/md/maintenance_guide_doc.md

 ### 2.6.
 Application Layer run-state management
 Remember to cd to the product instance dir you are going to work on for example: cd /vagrant/opt/csitea/qto/qto.0.6.5.dev.ysg
-All the examples bellow are assuming you've done that in advance.
+All the examples below are assuming you've done that in advance.